Whataburger reveals new ketchup flavor - NewsBreak

 Clues were in two previous posts regarding the sauce.
 The burger chain’s social media posts used flame emojis and the words “heating up,” while leaving followers to guess what the flavor was and promising they would reveal the flavor soon.

 Guesses ranged from keto ketchup to mayo mixed with ketchup.
-But there is no need to guess anymore.Burkburnett family of 12 lose everything in house fire, how you can help them rebuild
+But there is no need to guess anymore.Harlingen COVID-19 testing delayed start time raises concerns

 The wait is over and a new ketchup flavor is here!